WORDS BY STEPHEN YU

 Who Made Fear of God?

 Fear of God is made by Jerry Lorenzo Manuel, son of former Major League Baseball manager Jerry Manuel.
-Due to his father’s job, a young Lorenzo travelled America, moving from school to school, which exposed him to the myriad of cultural influences that now inspire his fashion brand.
+Due to his father’s job, a young Lorenzo traveled America, moving from school to school, which exposed him to the myriad of cultural influences that now inspire his fashion brand.
 After studying for an MBA, Lorenzo planned to become a sports agent, until he started dating a Hollywood actress.
-It was then that he noticed a gap in the nightlife industry –– there were only hip-hop parties, techno nights or A-list celebrity parties, but nothing in between.
+It was then that he noticed a gap in the nightlife industry –– there were only hip-hop parties, techno nights, or A-list celebrity parties, but nothing in between.
 So, he decided to become a party promoter, creating events that bridged the gap between all three.
 It’s an approach that would later lead him to bridge the gap between luxury fashion and streetwear with Fear of God.

 Why Is It Called Fear of God?

 The brand is called Fear of God because Christianity was a big part of Lorenzo’s upbringing, and his faith continues to be one of his biggest inspirations today.
-The brand is a physical representation of many of Lorenzo’s interests, from baseball to his favourite bands, such as Metallica,, and God also ranks highly in his list of priorities.
-Perhaps ironically, Lorenzo recognises that the name ‘Fear of God’ references both the strength of his faith today, and also his grappling with it growing up.
+The brand is a physical representation of many of Lorenzo’s interests, from baseball to his favorite bands, such as Metallica, and God also ranks highly in his list of priorities.
+Perhaps ironically, Lorenzo recognizes that the name ‘Fear of God’ references both the strength of his faith today, and also his grappling with it growing up.
 Whatever the true meaning of the name, Lorenzo is always quick to shift any accolades or spotlight away from himself, instead thanking and crediting God for his successes.

 History of Fear of God